mozilla/jestr-pioneer-shield-study/docs/TELEMETRY.md

 The add-on listens to navigation, web requests, cookie modifications and access to certain javascript API:s, as determined by [openwpm-webext-instrumentation](https://github.com/mozilla/openwpm-webext-instrumentation/tree/refactor-legacy-sdk-code-to-webext-equivalent) ([PR](https://github.com/mozilla/openwpm-webext-instrumentation/pull/7)).

-The packets received from the instrumentation is in turn encapsulated into an object of type `StudyTelemetryPacket` and sent as encrypted telemetry packages using [shield-studies-addon-utils](https://github.com/mozilla/shield-studies-addon-utils) ([PR](https://github.com/mozilla/shield-studies-addon-utils/pull/263)).
+The packets received from the instrumentation is in turn encapsulated in objects of type [`StudyTelemetryPacket`](../feature.js/telemetrySender.ts) and sent as encrypted telemetry packages using [shield-studies-addon-utils](https://github.com/mozilla/shield-studies-addon-utils) ([PR](https://github.com/mozilla/shield-studies-addon-utils/pull/263)).